Aman0509/learningSystemDesign/README.md

 Before we start this course, let's talk about what even is system design.

-System design is the process of defining the architecture, interfaces, and data for a system that satisfies specific requirements.
-System design meets the needs of your business or organization through coherent and efficient systems.
+System Design refers to the process of defining the architecture, components, modules, interfaces, and data flow of a system to satisfy specific requirements.System design meets the needs of your business or organization through coherent and efficient systems.
 It requires a systematic approach to building and engineering systems.
 A good system design requires us to think about everything, from infrastructure all the way down to the data and how it's stored.
+It involves planning the structure and behavior of a system to ensure it is efficient, scalable, reliable, and maintainable.

+System design encompasses both high-level architecture and low-level component design, depending on the problem's scope and the stage of development.

 ## Why is System Design so important?